suvorov21/DESY-testbeam/README.md

 python3 submitter.py -f ../FileLists/gain.list
 ```

+By default, submiter set up the environment from LCG_100.
+If you use different release for the
+compilation, consider specifying your own setup script.

 # Geometry
 The geometry information is stored in src/utils/Geom.hxx.
 The coordinate system and the pad size are the following: